r-lib/processx/inst/README.markdown

 of a process.
 It will return if any of the following events happen:

-* data is available on the standard output of the process (assuming there is an R connection to the standard output).
+* data is available on the standard output of the process (assuming there is a connection to the standard output).
-* data is available on the standard error of the proces (assuming the is an R connection to the standard error).
+* data is available on the standard error of the proces (assuming the is a connection to the standard error).
 * The process has finished and the standard output and/or error connections were closed on the other end.
 * The specified timeout period expired.